years ago virtually all carpets were made to last a lifetime if cared for

 There are at

-least 3 high-end grades for those who want their carpet to last
+least 3 high-end grades of carpet for those who want their carpet to last

 years or more and are willing to pay dearly for it.